 Their ability to withstand broad fluctuations of pressure, temperature (from - 60°C to + 150°C) and harsh mechanical environments make the LS cells ideal for use in remote locations and extreme environments such as trackers.
-Combined with a pulse support such as a capacitor, super capacitor, EDLC (Electrochemical Double Layer Capacitor) or Hybrid capacitor, they can even sustain higher pulses and combine “best of both worlds” performances.
-Saft is currently qualifying several external components to allow applications with higher pulses within the LSP range.
+Combined with a pulse support such as a capacitor, super capacitor, EDLC (Electrochemical Double Layer Capacitor) or Hybrid capacitor, they can even sustain higher pulses and temperatures and combine “best of both worlds” performances.

 The LSH range has a spiral construction.
 The cells are designed for applications requiring very high pulses.
 Some specific ranges can operate at the very high temperatures found in oil and gas applications, for example.

 The Saft LM/M cylindrical primary lithium cells are based on lithium-manganese dioxide (Li-MnO2) chemistry – 3V.

 LM/M cells have a spiral internal construction like LSH cells but exhibit a lower nominal voltage of 3.0 V vs. 3.6 V. If the electronic design of the application is allowing a cut-off voltage below 2.5 V, this range is probably one of the most economic options with a good trade-off between energy and power.
 LM/M range features high surface-area spiral electrodes for maximum current pulse capability and an electrolyte formulation for optimized operation from - 40°C to + 85°C.

 Their good pulse capability makes them suitable for smart metering devices requiring high pulses, but also parking sensors and smart farming applications.